Home

 For the time being, employees and community members are being retrained in preparation for the switch to renewables, which is planned to commence at scale in 2025.

-Komati is the first of Eskom’s coal power plants to be repurposed away from coal.
-Its last generating unit shut down in 2022.
-From 2023, the facility started a number of pilot projects; solar micro-grid technology, and an aquaponics farm.
-A training centre is planned among other projects.
+Komati is the first of Eskom’s power plants to be repurposed away from coal.
+Its last generating unit was shut down in 2022.
+The facility has since started a number of pilot projects, including an aquaponics farm and the development of solar microgrid technology.
+A training centre is also planned.

 The plan is to install, on site, up to 150MW of battery storage capacity, 70MW of wind turbines, three synchronous condensers to help strengthen the grid, and 150MW of agrivoltaics – where food is grown under raised solar panels.
 The size of the projects will ultimately be informed by environmental impact assessments.